 Asylum seekers who did not receive refugee protection or asylum can be granted the status of subsidiary protection.
 However, this is only granted when the person is threatened by serious harm in their country of origin, such as the death penalty, torture and inhuman punishment or if an international or domestic armed conflict makes a return to their country of origin impossible.
 The status of subsidiary protection grants a residence permit for only one year, after which the German authorities determine whether an extension should be granted.

 4 – National ban on forced return

-The last form of protection also applies only in rare and specific circumstances.
+The last form of protection also applies only in specific circumstances.
 The German authorities sometimes grant a ban on forced return, meaning that the migrant may not be forcefully returned home even though none of the three other forms of protection apply.
 This is the case when the authorities are convinced that a return to the country of origin would constitute a breach of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR), or a substantial concrete danger to life, limb or liberty.
 The applicant receives a residence permit for one year, after which the ban on forced return is re-assessed.

 What does this all mean for you?